EricssonResearch/ace-edhoc-oscore-profile/draft-selander-ace-edhoc-oscore.profile.md

 14 {{RFC2119}} {{RFC8174}} when, and only when, they appear in all capitals, as shown here.

+Readers are expected to be familiar with security for CoAP {{RFC7252}} based on OSCORE {{RFC8613}} and EDHOC {{I-D.ietf-lake-edhoc}}.
-Readers are expected to be familiar with the terms and concepts described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.
+Readers are also expected to be familiar with the terms and concepts of the ACE framework described in {{I-D.ietf-ace-oauth-authz}} and in {{I-D.ietf-ace-oauth-params}}.

 The authorization information (authz-info) resource refers to the authorization information endpoint as specified in {{I-D.ietf-ace-oauth-authz}}.